fn-r/polf/README.md

 - subprocess:
     ``subprocess`` is used to replaced Python deprecated ``os`` module.
 The ``os`` module is [susceptibility to shell injection](https://hackernoon.com/calling-shell-commands-from-python-ossystem-vs-subprocess-mc253z4f), so it is best to avoid using it.
 - It's risky to use deprecated methods, make sure to check Python documentation to check for the modern approach.
+- Make sure to include error checking.
+Some special characters are not allowed as the file name.

 ## Setup
 1. Make sure Git is already setup and configured